Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.89 team ERA ranks 27th among all league pitching staffs.
+- The Nationals have a 4.87 team ERA that ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to allow 177 total home runs at a clip of 1.5 per game (most in the league).
+- Nationals pitchers combine to surrender the most home runs in baseball (178 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.